 On the surface, the idea of the Phillies acquiring Goldschmidt is one that many fans would be likely to get behind.
 But it may not be as natural of a fit as you may think.

 At that stage, the next question would then become if the Phillies were willing to continue playing Rhys Hoskins in left field, rather than his natural position of first base.
-Even for as much as Santana has struggled, his bat in the lineup has been an upgrade over having either Nick Williams or Aaron Altherr in the lineup in left field on an every day basis.
+Even for as much as Santana struggled at times in 2018, his bat in the lineup was an upgrade over having either Nick Williams or Aaron Altherr in the lineup together on an every-day basis.
 Despite a few fluky games, he’s a far superior first baseman to Hoskins.
 So the Phillies felt they were upgrading in the field at first, getting another productive bat in the lineup and still keeping Hoskins’ bat in the lineup every day.
 And from that sense, general manager Matt Klentak and Phillies brass probably weren’t wrong.

 The other thing worth noting is that Goldschmidt will be 32 when he reaches free-agency.
 If he was willing to sign a four-year free-agent contract, perhaps the Phillies would be interested.
 However, if he’s looking for a deal in excess of five years, it’s hard to imagine him being a fit for the Phillies.

 There seems to be a lot of moving parts to a potential Goldschmidt deal.
-While Goldschmidt would fit well in the middle of the Phillies lineup, the feeling here is that he’s not one of the more likely names on this list to actually end up in Philadelphia.
+While Goldschmidt would fit well in the middle of the Phillies lineup – and it appears possible the Diamondbacks listen to trade offers for him this offseason – the feeling here is that he’s not one of the more likely names on this list to actually end up in Philadelphia.